pyserial/pyserial/pyserial/documentation/appendix.rst

 and create a list of modules that they package. pySerial may create two issues with that:

 - implementations for other modules are found.
-On Windows, it's save to exclude 'serialposix', 'serialjava' and 'serialcli' as these are not used.
+On Windows, it's safe to exclude 'serialposix', 'serialjava' and 'serialcli' as these are not used.

 - ``serial_for_url`` does a dynamic lookup of protocol handlers at runtime.